AlarkaSanyal/SimpleJavaExamples/README.md

 * Start moving ptr2 after prt1 has been shifted nth time.
 * When ptr1.next hits tail (null), set ptr2 as ptr2.next.next, which would be pointing to the nth element.

+### 4. Partition
+Partition a LinkedList based on a particular value "x", such that all values more than "x" are on one side and all values less than "x" are on the other side.
+The order might not be the same for the partitioned LinkedList.

+#### Option A. PartitionA
+* Loop through the original LinkedList and build 2 LinkedLists with higher than and lower than values.
+* Join the 2 LinkedLists.

 ### Practice
 #### 1. LinkedListNthFromLast
 Finds the **n**th element from the last of a singly linkedList.